tequeter/dryspec/SPECIFICATION.md

   - The FRs identified through codebase exploration are just a starting point and will need heavy editing.
   - The agent SHOULD suggest this step as a reminder of the process, but not perform any action on its own.
 The user will open supplemental chat sessions on their own if needed.
 - Stage your changes.
-- Clear and load LeanSDD again, then ask the agent to critique your specification, looking for inconsistencies.
+- Clear and load DrySpec again, then ask the agent to critique your specification, looking for inconsistencies.
 Fix as needed.

 ### Greenfield